-2.1 Bus and coach operators who register an interest to take part in the IRTE Skills Challenge will be contacted by April 2020 with information on next steps.
+2.1 Bus and coach operators who register an interest to take part in the IRTE Skills Challenge will be contacted by end of May 2022 with information on next steps.

 2.2 Technicians who register an interest to participate in the IRTE Skills Challenge are authorising IRTE to inform their employer that they have shown an interest in participating.

 2.3 Interested technicians will be notified by 9 May 2022, by email, that their employer has been notified.
 If they have not received a notification by that date, they should contact the Events Coordinator on 020 7630 2174.